Doctoral Guidelines and Paperwork

 It is important to note that the comprehensive exams must be completed and passed (along with an approved dissertation proposal) prior to a student applying for a professional internship.

-Students may apply for admission to candidacy for the doctoral degree after completing a minimum of 30 hours of graduate work beyond the master’s degree with an outstanding scholastic record, satisfactorily passed the comprehensive examinations, and submitted a satisfactory plan for the proposed dissertation.
+Students may apply for admission to candidacy for the doctoral degree after completing a minimum of 30 hours of graduate work beyond the master’s degree with an outstanding scholastic record, satisfactorily passing the comprehensive examinations, and submitting a satisfactory plan for the proposed dissertation.

 Doctoral students are required to present a poster or paper at a national or regional professional meeting (e.g., American Psychological Association, National Association of School Psychologists, National Academy of Neuropsychology), submit a manuscript for possible publication in a refereed journal, or write a book chapter prior to completing their prelims.
 Reviews and content synopses (e.g., encyclopedia entries, definitions, abstracts) will not meet this requirement.
 Students must be the senior author on posters or papers presented at national or regional conferences.
 However, students do not have to be senior authors on manuscripts submitted to refereed journals for possible publication or book chapters.
 It is okay to be a co-author.

-Students must have successfully completed all practicum requirements, preliminary examinations, and have their doctoral dissertation proposal approved prior to applying and accepting an internship.
-The Director of Doctoral Internships, Andrew Davis, approves all internship placements.
-During the fall semester (typically in last September or early October), the director of doctoral internships conducts a mandatory meeting for all students who are interested in applying for an internship for the following year.
-First year doctoral students also are encourage to attend to gain an early understanding of the requirements prior to applying for an internships and to gain understanding of the application process.
+Students must have successfully completed all practicum requirements, preliminary examinations, and have their doctoral dissertation proposal approved prior to applying for and accepting an internship.
+The Director of Doctoral Internships, Dr. Janay Sander, approves all internship placements.
+During the fall semester (typically in last September or early October), the director of doctoral internships conducts a mandatory meeting for all PhD students.
 During this meeting, the program’s internship requirements, the process for applying for APA and APPIC internships, and the timeline for applying for internships are reviewed.

 During the past seven years all of our students completed paid internships.
 Intern sites for PhD students are selected and maintained on the basis of their capacity to offer the most comprehensive repertoire of experiences within the allotted time period.
 Each site is expected to meet the requirements necessary for licensure as a psychologist/health service provider.
 Further, the site should allow trainees to develop new knowledge and skills and to take substantial responsibility for carrying out major professional functions with appropriate supervisory support and consistent with ethical and legal practices.